 The business model that Topcon is implementing is an advanced approach that no one has ever thought of.
 Although the rate of automation (robotization) in construction and agriculture is still low, even globally, productivity and quality must be improved as a common issue worldwide due to the current aging population and a shortage of skilled workers.
 There is also a shortage of ophthalmologists in the world, so the development of a solution that allows fundus screening without a skilled physician is a great breakthrough.
 The data obtained from fundus screening is also expected to create new business opportunities.
-I believe that Topcon's outstanding business model of solving social issues in the fields of healthcare, agriculture and infrastructure through digitalization, automation, and the networked centralized management of processes has the potential to continue to evolve and expand on a global scale.
+I believe that Topcon's outstanding business model of solving social issues in the fields of healthcare, agriculture and infrastructure through digitalization, fact that we are steadily taking on this task with a